Other Sources of Methane

 Work Area: Super Pollutants

-While oil and gas methane is the number one industrial source of methane pollution, reductions in other sectors are not only economically justified but absolutely necessary to realize necessary emission reductions.
-Emissions come from coal mining operations, landfills, wastewater treatment, and manure management operations.
-CATF has worked to develop an understanding of methane emissions at coal mines and landfills, including both technologies and the barriers to methane abatement, and we work to develop and implement policy and regulatory solutions that can be applied both in the US as well as internationally.
+While oil and gas methane is the number one industrial source of methane pollution, reductions in other sectors are not only economically justified but necessary to realize emission reductions.
+Methane emissions come from coal mining operations, landfills, wastewater treatment, and manure management operations.
+CATF has worked to develop an understanding of methane emissions at coal mines and landfills, and we work to develop and implement policy and regulatory solutions that can be applied both in the U.S. and internationally.

 Coal Mine Methane

-Globally, coal mining is responsible for 9 percent of total methane emissions.
-Reducing these emissions will improve mine safety, local air quality, reduce global warming, and provide a cleaner burning fuel for use at the mine or for sale.
+Globally, coal mining is responsible for 9% of total methane emissions.
+Reducing these emissions will improve mine safety and local air quality, reduce global warming, and provide a cleaner burning fuel for use at the mine or for sale.

-Methane in coal seams is created as part of the same geological process that leads to the formation of coal.
-Large quantities of methane are typically trapped in or near the coal seams and are released during mining operations.
-Methane is emitted from a number of sources and operations:
+Methane in coal seams, deposits of coal that are visible within layers of rock, is created as part of the same geological process that leads to the formation of coal.
+Large quantities of methane are typically trapped in or near coal deposits and are released during mining operations.
+Methane is emitted from a number of sources and operations, including:

 - Degasification systems at underground coal mines;